sawyerprecious/Kebab/README.md

 Spec (short version):

-Speed Kabab will stock shishkebabs made from five di↵erent ingredients: beef, tomatoes, mushrooms, (green) pepper, and squash.
+Speed Kabab will stock shishkebabs made from five different ingredients: beef, tomatoes, mushrooms, (green) pepper, and squash.
 Each of these items is represented by the first single upper- or lower-case character of its name